-With Corza on board ViceVersa hit the ground running.
-Within the first 6 months the band played over 40 shows ranging from bars, backyard gigs, college campuses and the Whiskey A Go Go.
-In December 2013 the band teamed up with Sergio Rios of the Funk band Orgone and quickly put to tape a 4 song EP that was meant to capture the raw essence of the bands early live set.
-As soon as the tracks were layed down their hunger to play live led them to 2 weeks of borrowing gear and playing gigs in Guam and Japan to end the year.
+Within the first 6 months the band played everywhere and anything from bars, backyard gigs, college campuses to the Whiskey A Go Go.
+In December 2013 the band teamed up with Sergio Rios of the funk soul band Orgone to work on a 4 song demo.
+That EP captured the raw early sound from the bands live set which they took to Guam and Japan to close off the year.

-After returning to Los Angeles they spent 2014 honing down their live set and shooting their first music video for the song “Next One.”
-Released on July 10 2014, the music video was shot in a Long Beach backyard party and found the band on a psychedelic montage that showcased the bands aesthetics.
+After returning to Los Angeles they spent 2014 honing down their live sound and producing their first music video for the song "Next One."
+Set in a Long Beach backyard party the band experimented with psychedelic visuals that was warped with political overtones.
 December 2014 saw the band shooting a live take for their song Funk Your Face that featured Fredrickson on lead vocals that was released in early 2015.

 Ready for the next step the band teamed up with Golden Glue Management in the spring of 2015 which opened the doors to work with Producer and Engineer John Avila of Oingo Boingo fame.
 ViceVersa recorded their second EP titled “Da Ep Vol 2” which saw a much more polished production and who’s 4 songs expanded the bands musical palate while showcasing more mature song writing.
 Upon completion of the record the band played their 100th show at LA Weeklys Tacolandia and followed that with a record release at their newly opened DIY venue named DaDank on July 25, 2015.
 They where then chosen as Amoeba Hollywood's August homegrown artist of the month which including a live in store performance.